- Brain and Spine Care

 What is MRI-guided Focused Ultrasound?

-It doesn’t require anesthesia, and patients can go home the same day.
+The treatment is incisionless and doesn’t require anesthesia.
 There is little to no risk of infection or complications, and tremors immediately get better or go away.

 Is MRI-guided Focused Ultrasound Right for You?